openstack-archive/searchlight/doc/source/plugins/neutron.rst

 All provider:* properties of networks are exposed to administrators only.
 All binding:* properties of ports are also visible only to administrators.
+The 'distributed' and 'ha' router properties are available only to administrators.

 Additional properties can be protected similarly with the `admin_only_fields` under each plugin's configuration section.
 Glob-like patterns are supported.